Fulgione-group/ParaMask_Analysis/Simulations/README.md

 <br />
 ## Simulation using SeDuS

-The full steps for simulations with random mating and inbreeding are summarized in the the Pipeline_sim.sh and Pipeline_sim_withSelfing.sh scripts respectively.
+The full steps for simulations with random mating and inbreeding are summarized in the the Pipeline_sim_HW.sh and Pipeline_sim_Selfing.sh scripts respectively.
 The most important steps are explained here:
 <br />
 ### SeDus_simSC_var.sh and SeDus_simSV_var.sh
 These scripts dynamically run SeDuS with a sequence length as input.
 SeDus then performs forward simulations.